-My name is Ginger, and I’m a mother to Ella and Elam, the wife of a Pastor and a part-time accountant.
+Hi!
+My name is Ginger, and I’m a mother of two, the wife of a pastor, and a part-time accountant.
 I’m a wanna be scrapbooker and a wanna be journaler, but too much of a perfectionist to do either one joyfully.
 Don’t get me wrong.
 I’ve tried through the years to make beautiful scrapbooks, but the time ticks by while I attempt to find a “just right” picture and then write a “just right” caption.
 Once I finish one page (that is incidentally “just right”) it’s midnight, the breakfast table is a disaster, and the children will be up in just a few hours.
 Time to clean up.
 This is when the thought, “Is this really worth it?” often comes to mind.

 Through the years, I have journaled with a little more success.
 Mostly I find myself writing letters to my children.
 I do love the idea of their adult selves reading these handwritten letters years from now, and knowing what I was thinking and feeling as I watched them grow.
 However, in all honesty, I often wish for a backspace key rather than the messiness of scratching out or using whiteout on all of the imperfections and misspelled words.
 And so, this has led me to consider a blog.
 I can type faster than I can write, post pictures, and use the delete and backspace button with reckless abandon!

 I’ve been reading up on blogs and how the most successful are often full of advice from experts in various fields.
 This definitely poses a problem for me because an expert in anything, I am not.
 If you want to know how to get a baby to sleep through the night, how to cook dinner without burning the bread, or how to organize a closet in such a way that won’t require it to be reorganized before the weekend, I am probably not your blogger.